stolostron/rhacm-docs/_pages/deprecate_remove.md

 A removed item is typically function that was deprecated in previous releases and is no longer available in the product. usually these are removed after two releases, but the support manager, tech leads, and product managers will decide to remove.
 Users use alternatives in the _Recommended action_.

+**Important** Usually before something is removed, it was already deprecated for at least two releases.
+There are rare occasions where this is missed by the product team, but it is not ideal for the customer.

-## Component and feature doc process
+## Component and feature deprecation and removal

 A developer story or epic would indicated if something is deprecated or removed.
 They will create a doc issue to deprecate or remove an item.